michellabbe/docker-iperf/README.md

 ```sh
 docker run --restart=unless-stopped --name=iperf -d -p 5001:5001/tcp -p 5001:5001/udp mlabbe/iperf
 ```
-At that point, you can use your Docker server as an iperf server to begin benchmarking your network speeds.
+At that point, you can use your Docker server as an iperf server to begin testing your network.